 Luis has focused his activity on evaluation, design, and commissioning.
 Followed by formation and training of personnel, and after, accompaniment with eventual visits and advisories for any biological or technical problem his clients may present.

 Aquamind has been Luis’ project since the 90’s when he got back from Australia.
 “I was inspired by how things were organized.
 Aquamind is basically a whole bunch of freelance professionals without an actual hierarchy.
 But whenever we need to provide consultancy or we need studies for different aspects of business, we have professionals linked to us that help us achieve those goals.

-For example, studies in aquatic ecology, or water quality analysis, we have me and other capable biologist and aquaculture professionals.
+For example, studies in aquatic ecology, or water quality analysis, we have me and other capable biologists and aquaculture professionals.
 If we need to provide services in pumping units, we have hydraulic engineers.
-We have economist for all mercantile aspects.
-And then outside of aquamind everyone has their own activities and projects.
-With new technologies we are able to perform our duties regardless of the place we are at. “
+We have economists for all mercantile aspects.
+And then outside of Aquamind everyone has their own activities and projects.
+With new technologies, we are able to perform our duties regardless of the place we are at. “

 What about the Fishing industry?

 We have said it, the fishing industry represents a huge income in foreign exchange.
 Even bigger than other agricultural activities, we could say there’s plenty of fish in the Argentinian sea being caught.
 “Not only from internal industries, but we also get a lot of predation from foreign ships and foreign industries.

 Foreign industries constantly predate our calamari, Prawn, Hake, and a lot of other species.
 We have a huge ecological benefit in our seacoast, which is the warm currents from Brazil meeting with the cold current from the Falkland Islands.
 However for the internal fishing industry Aquamind performs primary productivity determination activities, through the analysis of satellite information.”